Blog

 If you’ve spent any time popping virtual wheelies on your phone lately, chances are you’ve met the work of Marcos Elena.
-Publishing under the micro-studio banner ak.dev, the Spanish indie dev has quietly turned a simple balance-and-stunts prototype into a three-game franchise that’s racked up millions of downloads and a cult following among bike-life fans.
-Let’s trace the road so far — and peek at where the ride might head next.
+Publishing under the micro-studio banner ak.dev, the Spanish indie developer has quietly turned a simple balance-and-stunts prototype into a three-game franchise that has racked up millions of downloads and a cult following among bike-life fans.

 1. From Garage Project to App-Store Hit